Disclaimer: I do not own the wonderful world of Harry Potter.

 Having known each other for so long, both could sense they were reaching the end of the conversation's rope.

 "I've considered it," Remus replied reluctantly.
-It had been pressing on his mind since Albus made the preposition to him at Hogwarts, but he'd gotten no closer to making a decision.
+It had been pressing on his mind since Albus made the preposition to him, but he'd gotten no closer to making a decision.

 When Kingsley saw that he wasn't going to say more on the subject, he turned the knob to let him out.